smileAndWin/uebs2_modding_tools/README.md

 ## Security Note

-The script performs the following actions on your computer
+Compared with the original script, this version performs the following additional actions on your computer
 * Copying and overriding files
 * Editing prefabs and / or scenes in your Unity instance.